-This past July, Dr. Remley took two students (Krishna Aluri, 2014 MD Candidate and Eboni Corprew, 2013 MPH Graduate) to the Association of State and Territorial Health Officials (ASTHO) meeting in Washington, DC.
+In July 2013, Dr. Karen Remley, Founding Director of the Brock Institute, took two students — Krishna Aluri, 2014 MD Candidate and Eboni Corprew, 2013 MPH Graduate — to the Association of State and Territorial Health Officials (ASTHO) meeting in Washington, DC.
 The title of the meeting was "Global Infectious Disease Meeting: Identifying Opportunities for Increased Collaboration."
 The students had an opportuntiy to meet health officials from local, state and national government, while also learning the importnance of global health and how it affects ones community.
 Please read their comments below.

 From left to right: José Thier Montero, MD, MPH (Director, Division of Public Health Services, New Hampshire Department of Health and Human Services), Krishna Aluri, Paul E. Jarris, MD, MBA (Executive Director, ASTHO) and Eboni Corprew, MPH